Tropical Islands Resort is a tropical theme park located in the former Brand-Briesen Airfield in Brandenburg, Germany.

 There are also a few bars located around the Tropical Sea and Lagoon that serve snacks/meals.

 - Wear contacts.
-The change of temperature and constant splashing made it very hard to wear glasses.
+The change in temperature and constant splashing made it very hard to wear glasses.
 I have contacts, I just forgot the solution.
 Typical me.

 - If your kids are loud, be respectful of other guests and don’t book a tent.